sencha/gxt-theme-classics/README.md

-# gxt-theme-classics
+# GXT 4.0.2 Blue and Gray theme Source
-Extending GXT classic blue and gray theme appearances source.
-(Latest, 4.0.2)
+This project continas the Blue and Gray theme source extracted from the SDK, so the appearances can be quickly modified.

 ## Extending blue or gray